MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

 1. To apply the changes, restart the app.

 > [!NOTE]
-> If you set the `JAVA_OPTS` for JavaSE or `CATALINA_OPTS` for Tomcat environment variable, you have to disable Application Insights in the portal.
-Alternatively, if you prefer to enable Application Insights from the portal, make sure that you don't set the `JAVA_OPTS` for JavaSE or `CATALINA_OPTS` for Tomcat variable in App Service configurations settings.
+> If you set the `JAVA_OPTS` for JavaSE or `CATALINA_OPTS` for Tomcat environment variable, you have to disable Application Insights in the Azure portal.
+Alternatively, if you prefer to enable Application Insights from the Azure portal, make sure that you don't set the `JAVA_OPTS` for JavaSE or `CATALINA_OPTS` for Tomcat variable in App Service configurations settings.

 ## [Node.js](#tab/nodejs)

-N/A
+The Application Insights Node.js version is updated automatically as part of App Service updates and *can't be updated manually*.
+If you encounter an issue that got fixed in the latest version of the [Application Insights SDK](nodejs.md), you can remove autoinstrumentation and manually instrument your application with the most recent SDK version.

 ## [Python (Preview)](#tab/python)

-N/A
+The Application Insights Python version is updated automatically as part of App Service updates and *can't be updated manually*.
+If you encounter an issue that got fixed in the latest version of the [Application Insights SDK](nodejs.md), you can remove autoinstrumentation and manually instrument your application with the most recent SDK version.

 ---